 When starting a new vacation rental business you’ll want to prepare and gather the best business intelligence information in the marketplace.
-A common roadblock for vacation rental owners is neighbor complaints which can put your whole enterprise at risk.
+A common roadblock vacation rental property neighbor complaints which can put your whole enterprise at risk.
 Unfortunately, while you may see all the benefits of having a vacation rental property in the neighborhood, your neighbors might have a slightly different perspective.
-In many cases, neighbors view vacation rentals as an invitation for lots of noise, crazy parties, and irresponsible people constantly coming in and out of the neighborhood.
+In many cases, neighbors view vacation rentals or Airbnb as an invitation for lots of noise, crazy parties, and irresponsible people constantly coming in and out of the neighborhood.
 And while many vacation rental guests are polite, responsible, and don’t cause any problems, there are always a select few that don’t fit that mold.
-That’s when you’re likely to get complaints from your neighbors, and if you don’t handle them well, there’s even a chance your vacation rental could get shut down.
+That’s when you’re likely to get vacation rental property neighbor complaints from your neighbors, and if you don’t handle them well, there’s even a chance your vacation rental could get shut down.

-- 2 Neighbors Can Be an Asset to Your Vacation Rental Business
+- 2. Neighbors Can Be an Asset to Your Vacation Rental Instead of Complaining

 However, even if you, as the property owner, are following all of the rules, that doesn’t mean that all of your guests will treat the property with the same respect.
 If they break noise ordinances, parking regulations, or neighborhood curfews, then your neighbors have the opportunity to take legal action.
 Therefore, it’s important to ensure guests are aware of all neighborhood rules and the importance of following them.

-Neighbors Can Be an Asset to Your Vacation Rental Business
+2. Neighbors Can Be an Asset to Your Vacation Rental Instead of Complaining

 You might not have thought about it in this way before, but your neighbors can actually be an asset to your vacation rental business.
 If you’re on good terms with your vacation rental property’s neighbors, they can function as an extra set of eyes to watch over your property when you’re not around.
 They could potentially alert you to anything shady going on at your property or kindly let you know if your guests are having a party or being a bit too loud.
 They could even be a resource for guests if needed.
 However, if you’re not on good terms with your neighbors, then they’re not going to be too happy with guests knocking on their door and asking to borrow sugar or wondering where the closest grocery store is located.